Gizra/Gizra-Way-Book/our_brand.md

 ### High Standards

 This is our core.
 We work at keeping high standards and it pays off because we have become experts clients turn to.
-For example, a complete deployment system is built into our projects, we use our own Gizra developed testing toolkit, and do pixel-perfect design implementation.
+This is reflected on all aspects, from development to account managers and even the way we conduct out sales process.

 ### Investment in you and the community